 Appreciate that.

-Rodney in Palm Springs, California.
+Rodney in Palm Springs, California, you are next, sir.

 Welcome to the program.

-I appreciate that, sir.
+I appreciate that, sir, very much.

-And I just called to give you her time about uh Betty Casey's letter that you're going to sell to everybody.
+And I just called to give you her time about Betty Casey's letter that you're going to sell to everybody.

-We're gonna sell Betty Casey's letter.
+We're going to sell Betty Casey's letter.

-Well, doesn't she own it now?
+What doesn't she own it now?

-She's she it is hers.
+Yes, it is hers.

-She's uh she's purchased it.
+She's purchased it.

 Yeah, she owns it.